enormandeau/snplift/README.md

 SNPLift works well when the two genome versions are more similar differences.
-As the differences between the orthologous sequences increase, the proportion of SNPs that can be transferred will go down.
+As the differences between the orthologous sequences increase, the proportion of SNPs that can be transferred decreases.
 Whole or partial genome duplication will also have an impact on the capacity to transfer SNPs between assemblies.

-For SNPs with position within 300bp of scaffold ends (or the value of WINDOW_LENGTH in the configuration file), the reported position in the new file (eg: VCF) will be slightly off.
+For SNPs with position within 300bp of scaffold ends (or the value of WINDOW_LENGTH in the configuration file), the reported position in the new file (eg: VCF) can be slightly off.

+In our tests, about 1% of the transfered positions were not exact (see reference in the Citation section).

 ## License